 Or are you interested in something with pretty berries?
 You'll get that in spades with b...eautyberry shrubs.
 Not only are the berries of Callicarpa dichotoma 'Early Amethyst' numerous, they also come in an unusual color: purple.Continue to 9 of 12 below.

 No list of plants that attract butterflies would be complete without mentioning Buddleia and the next entry, Asclepias.
 In the case of the former, many worry about its presence on a different kind of list: namely, a list of invasive plants.
 Happily, you may have the option of a non-invasive Buddleia, called 'Blue Chip.'

 This one's a type of milkweed.
 If you know anything about its relative, common milkweed, then it doesn't surprise you that it's on a list of plants that attract butterflies.
 Most people find it prettier than common milkweed, thus its greater popularity as a landscape plant.

 11 of 12

 What's your stance on wild violets in the landscape?
 Are they weeds or wild groundcover?
 This is one of those eye-of-the-beholder issues, so your answer will likely correspond to your overall landscaping philosophy.
 Those who gravitate toward a laid-back, natural look will tend to compare wild violets to johnny-jump-ups, noting, furthermore, that the former come free of charge.
 Those who prefer a manicured appearance in their landscape will probably wish to eradicate wild violets.

 Regardless... of the camp into which you fall, know that these dainty little wildflowers are plants that attract butterflies (does this influence your opinion of them?).

 The foregoing is only a brief sampling of the plants that attract butterflies.
-I'll conclude by listing several more examples, linking to resources that provide details about each specimen:
+We'll conclude by listing several more examples, linking to resources that provide details about each specimen: